-- The kind of noises that are very difficult or impossible to remove are when the unwanted sound is in the same frequency range of the human voice (dog barking, TV program or film, background music)
+- The kinds of noises that are very difficult or impossible to remove are when the unwanted sound is in the same frequency range as the human voice (dog barking, TV program or film, background music)

 - Once you have chosen the place where you will record your podcast, make sure you have enough space on a table and a chair for each participant.
 Make sure there are no objects that can be pushed or hit during the recording.

-- Place your script (on paper, on a tablet, computer or smartphone) to a suitable distance so you can read with a natural intonation, move your hands if you want, and be comfortable during the entire recording session.
+- Place your script (on paper, on a tablet, computer, or smartphone) at a suitable distance so you can read with natural intonation, move your hands if you want, and be comfortable during the entire recording session.